-■ Camera
+Camera

-You can take photos and record video clips with the phone's built-in Camera application.
-The images are automatically saved in the Gallery application, where you can rename and organise them in folders.
-See "Gallery" on page 79.
-The phone memory or memory card is used to store the image or video, depending on the Memory in use setting.
-See "Camera settings" on page 71.

-You can also send images in a multimedia message, as an e-mail attachment, or via Bluetooth technology or infrared connection.
-The camera produces images in JPEG and video clips in 3GP file format.
+With the Camera application you can take pictures and record videos while on the move.
+The images are automatically saved in the Gallery application, where you can rename them and organise them in folders.
+You can also send images in a multimedia message, as an email attachment, or via a Bluetooth connection.
+The camera produces JPEG images and video clips are recorded in the 3GPP file format with the .3gp file extension.